jeffreylanters/unity-entity-component-system/README.md

 #### Components

-The entities, or things, that populate your game or program and the data associated with your entities, but organized by the data itself rather than by entity.
-(This difference in organization is one of the key differences between an object-oriented and a data-oriented design.)
+The entities, or things, that populate your game or program and the data associated with it.

 ```cs
 // Create a component to provide properties to your entity